braebo/md2html/README.md

 Click on it.
 To see terminal output, drag it into your terminal and press enter.

-To specify the input and output folders, run the program with the following command:
+To specify the input, output, and theme folders, run the program with optional folder paths:

-`md2html.exe <markdownFolder> <htmlDestinationFolder>`
+`md2html.exe <notesFolder> <htmlDestinationFolder> <themeFolder>`

 <br>
 <br>